sigesaba/Nekoimg/README.md

 Nekoimg
 =======

-A CakePHP Plugin to display cat image from Flickr
+A CakePHP Plugin to display kitten photo from Flickr

 Usage
 -----